DataScientest-Studio/juin24_cmlops_reco_film/README.md

 The project uses Docker and Docker Compose to manage and run services in isolated environments.
 The `docker-compose.yml` file defines the following services:

 - **api**: This service runs the FastAPI application, which serves the movie recommendation API.
+It is built from the `Dockerfile` and exposes port 8000 for API access.
+- **test_api**: A service used for testing the API, ensuring it is functioning correctly.
+It depends on the `api` service and uses the same network.
 - **dev**: A development environment that includes all necessary dependencies and tools for building and testing the application.
+It mounts local directories for live development and uses the host network mode.
+- **mlflow-server**: This service runs the MLflow server for tracking experiments and managing the machine learning lifecycle.
+It exposes port 5000 for accessing the MLflow UI.

+The services are connected through a custom Docker network named `reco_network`, which allows them to communicate with each other using predefined IP addresses.

 To build and run the services, use the following commands: